hashicorp/terraform-provider-aws/website/docs/r/cloudwatch_log_data_protection_policy.html.markdown

 ## Import

-In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import This resource using the `log_group_name`.
+In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import this resource using the `log_group_name`.
 For example:

 ```terraform
 import {